 - the extent of the fraud;

-- gravity of the fraud (e.g. committed during the foundation year or at the end of the programme when graduating?);
+- gravity of the fraud (e.g. committed during the foundation year or at the end of the programme when graduating);

-- first time offender or recidivist;

-- attitude of student.
+- first time offender or recidivist; - attitude of student.

-Possible sanctions
+6.4 Possible sanctions

-- the work that has been assessed is declared void; the student must do this work again (take the test) and the student is excluded from the upcoming regular test; - a warning that next time a more severe sanction will be imposed; - a log entry into the student's file; - the student is disqualified from tests, exams and workplacement and graduation for a certain period of time (max.
+- the work that has been assessed is declared void; the student must do this work again (take the test) and the student is excluded from the upcoming regular test;

+a warning that next time a more severe sanction will be imposed;

+a log entry into the student's file and disqualification of the endorsement cum laude on the diploma;

+the student is disqualified from tests, exams and workplacement and graduation for a certain period of time (max.
 1 year).
-ATTENTION: the student is allowd to attend classes, so he/she is not suspended; - it is possible to ask the student to write a reflection about his/her behaviour before the student is allowed to re-take the test or hand in a new paper - termination of the enrolment by the Board of Directors.
+ATTENTION: the student is allowd to attend classes, so he/she is not suspended;

+- it is possible to ask the student to write a reflection about his/her behaviour before the student is allowed to re-take the test or hand in a new paper termination of the enrolment by the Board of Directors.
 The Examination Board must draw up an advice to the Board of Directors which is sent by the institute's managing director.
-The examination board requests advice from JZ.
-JZ formulates an advice for the Board of Directors.

-4. Communicating sanctions and appeal procedure
+6.5 Communicating sanctions and appeal procedure